 Goods entering any EU port are treated as if they came from outside the EU.
 Ships can easily pick up goods in a non-EU country when en route between two EU ports.
 That is why EU customs authorities treat shipments by sea as such.
 To prove your goods originated from the EU you make sure your shipment is accompanied by a T2L document.
 The T2L is validated by the customs authority of the country where the shipment will leave the EU port.

 I’m shipping to territories related to an EU country.
 What export document do I need?

 Some countries have overseas parts, that are part of the EU, because they are part of that country, but not fiscally.
 Then you need a CO-A document and a T2LF document.
 A CO-A document proves that you correctly invoiced 0% VAT.
-Examples are British regions like Guernsey, French regions like French Guiana or Martinique, the Greek region Mount Athos, the Finnish region of Åland, and Spanish regions, like Gran Canary.
+Examples are French regions like French Guiana or Martinique, the Greek region Mount Athos, the Finnish region of Åland, and Spanish regions, like Gran Canary.
 For a full overview, please see the tables published by the European Commission on VAT and Customs applicability.
 You can find them here.

 If you want to be sure, contact a customs specialist for expert advice on all matters concerning export documents.
 They can answer questions you have, or create the documents for you.